braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Visual Representation of the Timestamp Paradox within Closed Loops**]

-Imagine a staircase where every step goes *up*, yet after climbing a few steps, you find yourself back at the bottom.
-This is the paradox of a directed cycle in a timestamped universe.
-Since timestamps must be integers ($\mathbb{N}$), and there is no integer $t$ such that $t > t$, cycles are topologically impossible in a valid causal history.
+Imagine a staircase where every step goes *up*; yet after climbing a few steps; you find yourself back at the bottom.
+This is the precise paradox of a directed cycle in a timestamped universe.
+Since timestamps must be integers ($\mathbb{N}$) representing the logical tick of creation; and there is no integer $t$ such that $t > t$; cycles are topologically impossible in a valid causal history.

 This lemma proves that the "Infinite Staircase" cannot exist in the vacuum.
+If a path $v_1 \to v_2 \to \dots \to v_k$ exists; the timestamp of each subsequent edge must be strictly greater than the last.
+To close the loop ($v_k \to v_1$); the final edge would require a timestamp greater than the timestamp of the first edge; yet it would also need to precede it in the causal order.
+This contradiction ensures that the universe is a Directed Acyclic Graph (DAG); a structure where progress is absolute and no observer can revisit their own past.
 :::

 ### 3.1.7 Lemma: Global Acyclicity {#3.1.7}